-The Board of Directors of the Company resolved on May 4, 2021 to dispose of 100% equity of KUNSHAN GOLDSUN CONCRETE CO., LTD. GOLDSUN INC., that owns the 100% shareholding of GOLDSUN INTERNATIONAL DEVELOPMENT CORP.
-(GOLDSUN INC., Cayman).
-GOLDSUN INC., Cayman signed an equity transfer agreement with the buyer on May 21, 2022.
-The Group has completed the equity transfer on May 31, 2021 and has lost control.
-The payment for equity transfer had been paid on August 12, 2021.
+On February 24, 2023, the board of directors of the Company resolved to dispose of 100% interest of Goldsun(Changshu) Concrete Co., Ltd. GOLDSUN INC., Cayman, signed an equity transfer agreement with the buyer on March 8, 2023.
+The Group has completed the equity transfer on March 15, 2023 and has lost control over it.

-- (a) Consideration of disposal: NT\$ 331,473 thousand (net of costs and expenses that may be incurred in equity transactions) - (b) Analysis of assets and liabilities of subsidiary as of the date losing control
+- (a) Consideration of disposal: NT\$ 890,226 thousand (net of costs and expenses that may be incurred in equity transactions) - (b) Analysis of assets and liabilities of subsidiary disposal.